olle/talk-query-response/README.md

 #### `Address`

-Describes and designates a _context_, most commonly manifested by a point of delivery, a mailbox or place for delivery of a notification or message.
+Describes and designates a _context_, most commonly manifested by a point of delivery, a mailbox, queue or place to send notifications or messages.

 The Address MUST NOT describe a system actor or collaborator, but rather a resource or function that silently accepts information.
 The Address SHOULD